Bahler-Lab/pyphe/README.md

   --reportFileNames     Only for timecourse mode, otherwise ignored.
 Use
                         filenames as index for output table instead of timepoints.
 Useful when the ordering of timepoints is not the same as returned by the pattern.
+Setting this option overrides the --timepoints argument.
   --hardImageThreshold HARDIMAGETHRESHOLD
                         Allows a hard (fixed) intensity threshold in the range [0,1] to be used instead of Otsu thresholding.
-But images intensities are re-scaled to [0,1] before thresholding.
+Images intensities are re-scaled to [0,1] before
+                        thresholding.
+Ignored in timecourse mode.
   --hardSizeThreshold HARDSIZETHRESHOLD
                         Allows a hard (fixed) size threshold [number of pixels] to be used for filtering small colonies.
   --qc QC               Directory to save qc images in.
 Defaults to
                         "qc_images".
+  --calibrate CALIBRATE
+                        Transform background subtracted intensity values by
+                        this function.
+Function needs to be a single term with x as the variable and that is valid python code.
+E.g. use "2*x**2+1" to square each pixels intensity, multiply by two and add 1.
+Defaults to "x", i.e. use of no calibration.
+Used only in timecourse mode.
+  --timepoints TIMEPOINTS
+                        In timecourse mode only.
+Path to a file that specifies the timepoints of all images in the timeseries.
+This is usually the timepoints.txt file created by pyphe- scan-timecourse.
+It must contain one entry per line and have the same number of lines as number of images.
   --out OUT             Directory to save output files in.
 Defaults to
                         "pyphe_quant".
 ```